Domenico Di Carlo: Coach

 After a period in Vicenza, where he coached the Primavera youth team, Di Carlo was signed as coach of the Serie C2 team Mantova in 2003.
-He led the team to back-to-back promotions up to Serie B; his first Serie B campaign as head coach turned out to be even more successful, as his team surprisingly obtained a place in the promotion play-off finals, being defeated by Torino F.C. after extra time.
+He led the team to back-to-back promotions up to Serie B; his first Serie B campaign as head coach turned out to be even more successful, as his team surprisingly obtained a place in the promotion play-off finals, being defeated by Torino after extra time.
 He coached Mantova in their 2006–07 Serie B campaign, finishing eighth and being the first side to defeat Juventus in its first appearance in the division.
 In June 2007, he left Mantova.

 On 12 June 2007, he was confirmed as the head coach of Serie A team Parma.
 In his time there, he struggled to keep the crociati out of the relegation zone, only to be ultimately sacked on 10 March 2008 following a 1–2 home loss to Sampdoria.

 On 4 November 2008, he was appointed as the new Chievo boss following the dismissal of previous coach Giuseppe Iachini.
 He guided Chievo to two consecutive mid-table placements in the Serie A, which were hailed as impressive results considering the difficulty of competing against more renowned teams with one of the lowest budgets in the league.
 On 26 May 2010, Di Carlo was confirmed to have resigned from his coaching post at Chievo.

 On the same day, he was announced as new head coach of Sampdoria, with whom he made his managerial debut on the European stage in the third qualifying round of the 2010–11 UEFA Champions League and then the 2010–11 UEFA Europa League.
 Sampdoria's form in Serie A so far had been middling, with the Blucerchiati keeping a tight defence, but struggling to score, especially after the departures of Antonio Cassano and Giampaolo Pazzini.
 He was sacked on 7 March 2011 after a home loss of 3–2 against Cesena, the last match of a run of ten games that included seven losses and just one win.
 He was replaced by Alberto Cavasin on the same day.

-On 9 June 2011, Di Carlo agreed to return to serve as head coach of ChievoVerona for the 2011–12 season.
+On 9 June 2011, Di Carlo agreed to return to serve as head coach of Chievo for the 2011–12 season.
 He saved his team from relegation in his first season in charge, but was removed from his duties on 2 October 2012 and replaced by Eugenio Corini following a dismal start to the 2012–13 season.